I study decentralized security with a focus on language-based

 foundational and practical contributions, from developing novel, more expressive

-security models and formal languages, to building secure decentralized systems
+security models and formalized programming languages, to building secure decentralized systems

 and compilers.